Due to its unique properties asbestos appeared in a wide range of building products and materials up until the mid-1980s.

 - unsafe disposal of ACMs

-In homes, offices, or commercial work sites built prior to 1984 up to 2003, you are likely to find asbestos in a range of materials and products, such as:
+In offices built prior to 1984 up to 2003, you can find asbestos in materials and products including:

 - Roof Ventilation